Are you thinking about getting your real estate license? Do you wonder how much you could make in a year as a real estate agent?

 As you can imagine, this makes it tough for agents licensed first in Minnesota to swallow.
 They’re automatically giving up a nice chunk of income if they choose to operate in Wisconsin.

 However, I’m a big believer that some income is better than no income, so I choose to operate in both states.
-There are so many people living in one state and buying homes and cabins in the other here that it just makes sense.
+Many people near me live in one state and have cabins in the next state.

 The point?
 The percentage you’ll earn depends on multiple factors.